 Goodwill and Other Intangible Assets: Goodwill represents the excess of cost over the fair value of the net assets of businesses acquired.
 Goodwill and other intangible assets acquired in a purchase business combination and determined to have an indefinite useful life are not amortized, but instead tested for impairment at least annually.
 The Company has selected December 31 as the date to perform the annual impairment test.
 Intangible assets with definite useful lives are amortized over their estimated useful lives to their estimated residual values.
-Goodwill is the Company's only intangible asset with an indefinite life.
 The annual impairment analysis of goodwill includes identification of reporting units, the determination of the carrying value of each reporting unit, including the existing goodwill and intangible assets, and estimating the fair value of each reporting unit.
-The Company identified one significant reporting unit- banking operations.
+The Company identified one significant reporting unit-banking operations.
 The Company determined the fair value of our reporting unit and compared it to its carrying amount.
 If the carrying amount of a reporting unit exceeds its fair value, we are required to perform a second step to the impairment test.

 Our annual impairment analysis as of December 31, 2011, indicated that the step two analysis was necessary.
 It was determined that the implied value of goodwill was less than the carrying amount, and the Company reduced the full carrying amount of goodwill with a charge to earnings.
-Step one of our annual impairment analysis performed in 2010 indicated that there was no impairment in our goodwill, as the fair value of the reporting unit exceeded the carrying amount.